This program helps individuals who would otherwise require nursing home placement to remain living at home.

 The EPD Waiver contains an option called “Services My Way” for program participants who live in their homes.
 Services My Way allows beneficiaries to “participant direct” their care, or phrased another way, participants have the option to choose from which care providers they receive care services.
 Family members, including the adult children, may be hired and paid to provide care services.
 (Spouses cannot be hired to provide care).
 It is worth noting that this model of care is also referred to as Consumer Directed or Cash and Counseling.

 Medicaid waivers, unlike regular Medicaid or nursing home care, are not entitlement programs.
 Each waiver is approved with a limited number of available participant slots.
 In previous years, a waiting list has existed for the EPD Waiver.
-In 2020, the number of available slots is approximately 5,360.
+In 2022, the number of available slots is approximately 5,560.
 Prioritization on the wait list is based on a first-come, first-serve basis, not based on urgency of need.

 EPD Waiver qualifications consider both the functional ability and the financial status of the applicant.
 Residents of the District of Columbia must have a medically documented need for nursing home level care and be over 65 years of age or over 18 and be officially disabled.
-From a financial perspective, the District considers the applicant’s income, financial resources or "countable assets", and past asset transfers, dating as far back as 60 months preceding one’s date of application.
+From a financial perspective, the District considers the applicant’s income, financial resources or countable assets, and past asset transfers, dating as far back as 60 months preceding one’s date of application.
 This “Look Back” Period is intended to prevent applicants from giving away or selling assets under fair market value in order to reduce assets for qualification purposes.

 Married couples are permitted to have much higher countable assets.
-This is because Medicaid rules allow a non-applicant spouse to claim a larger portion of jointly held assets.
-This is called a community spouse resource allowance, and in 2020, the spouse who is not applying for benefits is permitted up to $128,640 in assets.
-This is in addition to the $4,000 in assets the applicant spouse is able to retain.
+This is because Medicaid rules allow a non-applicant spouse to claim a larger part of jointly held assets.
+This is called a community spouse resource allowance, and in 2023, the spouse who is not applying for benefits is permitted up to $148,620 in assets.
+This is in addition to the $4,000 in assets the applicant spouse is able to keep.

 Each beneficiary of the EPD Waiver has different care requirements and will be approved for different care and support services by their case manager.
 Under the EPD Waiver, the following forms of assistance are available.

-Information about this program is available on the District’s Commission on Aging's website.
+Information about this program is available on the District’s Department of Aging and Community Living’s website.
 A complete handbook for the program that offers very detailed information, including a step-by-step description of the application process, is available for download here.